hamerlinski/slides-oop/slides/01-git-usage/slides.md

 # Version Control Systems
 ## GitHub CLI installation
 To install GitHub CLI, you will need to have a recent version of Git and Node.js installed on your system.
 Once these dependencies are installed, you can follow these steps:
-1. Open your terminal or command prompt and enter the following command  `npm install -g gh` This will install the GitHub CLI tool globally on your system.
+1. Open your terminal or command prompt and enter the following command  `npm install -g gh` or download installation file.
+This will install the GitHub CLI tool globally on your system.

 ---